bhargavsonvane/gcp-vision-api/README.md

 We will use SSH for connecting Local Machine to Cloud VM:
 SSH Instructions for Windows User:
-1.Download Putty
+- Download Putty
-2.Open Putty Key Generator
+- Open Putty Key Generator
 - Click on generate key
 - You can change Key Comment field with your project name.
 - Copy Complete Key value.